dynle/simple-js-game/README.md

-:warning: Files are updated this repository but repository moved to [here](https://github.com/junseuk/SimpleJSGame/).
+:warning: Files are updated in this repository but repository moved to [here](https://github.com/junseuk/SimpleJSGame/).

 # Simple JS Game (Shooting Game)